GoPro: HERO (2024)

-Along with the HERO13 Black, the HERO (2024 edition) was announced on September 4, 2024 as an entry-level model priced at $199.99.
+Along with the HERO13 Black, the HERO (2024 edition) was announced on September 4, 2024, as an entry-level model priced at $199.99.

 This 4K camera is smaller and lighter than the flagship HERO13 Black, but the aspect ratio is limited to 16:9 for videos and 4:3 for photos; it uses in-app instead of in-camera HyperSmooth stabilization; and has limited shooting modes.

+MISSION 1 Series

+The MISSION 1 Series was announced in April 2026 and released on May 28, 2026, as a new line of compact cinema cameras positioned above the HERO line.
+The series introduced a new 50 MP 1-inch sensor, GoPro's largest to date, paired with a new GP3 processor.
+A third model, the MISSION 1 Pro ILS, features an interchangeable Micro Four Thirds lens mount and was released in early September 2026.